rackerlabs/support-how-to/content/rackspace-auto-scale/rackspace-auto-scale-faq.md

 ### Can I have multiple load balancers in a scaling group?

 Yes.
-However, if you need to scale beyond 25 servers with a Cloud Load Balancer, we recommend creating multiple Autoscale groups and creating a tree of load balancers.
+However, if you need to scale beyond 25 servers with a Cloud Load Balancer, we recommend creating multiple Auto Scale groups and creating a tree of load balancers.

 ### Is there a limit to the number of servers I can have in a scaling group?